browserengineering/book/book/animations.md

 ```

+I've also added code above to print out the vendor and renderer of the GPU your
+computer is using; this will help you verify that it's actually using the GPU
+properly.
+I'm using a Chromebook to write this chapter, so for me it
+says:[^virgl]

+    OpenGL initialized: vendor=b'Red Hat', renderer=b'virgl'

+[^virgl]: In this case, `virgl` stands for "virtual GL", a way of
+hardware-accelerating the Linux subsystem of ChromeOS that works with the
+ChromeOS Linux sandbox.

 There are lots of resources online about how GPUs work and how to program them
 via GL shaders and so on.
 But we won't be writing shaders or other